Blast from the past: originally published October 19th, 2001.

 I love the expansion pack.
-Take a game I’ve spent hours enjoying, add more to it and let me enjoy it for a more hours.
+Take a game I’ve spent hours enjoying, add more to it and let me enjoy it for more hours.
 Not much new to learn, just more of the same good times with more added.
-I had laboured for countless hours playing Sudden Strike, a RTS ( real time strategy ) title set in World War Two.
-For a full rundown check out my [intlink id=”2267″ type=”post”]review[/intlink].
+I had laboured for countless hours playing Sudden Strike, an RTS ( real-time strategy ) title set in World War Two.
+For a full rundown check out my review.

 If you thought the number of units was dizzying before, prepare yourself.
 More than 30 new units have been added, balancing out the sides and providing unique items to each force.
 Along with the new weapons is the ability for vehicles to back up, which was a real pain in the original.
 Now you can reverse and fire on oncoming enemies.

 The new map types give some variety to the terrain.
 Battles take place on deserts, plus summer, winter and autumn.
-A small thing but it breaks up the maps.
+It’s a small thing but it breaks up the maps.

-Previously officers added better line of sight to units; now they add experience to any troops close to them.
-As well officers can use their binoculars for determining field of view.
+Previously officers added a better line of sight to units; now they add experience to any troops close to them.
+As well officers can use their binoculars for determining the field of view.

 Something many will appreciate is a map editor.
-While I don’t enjoy tinkering much, the number of maps available on the internet indicate I’m a minority.
-Customize to your hearts content; a ton of options available here make designing custom maps each to do.
+While I don’t enjoy tinkering much, the number of maps available on the internet indicates I’m in the minority.
+Customize to your heart’s content; a ton of options available here make designing custom maps each to do.

 Sudden Strike Forever provided courtesy of CDV.